djacob65/odam-datapackage/README.md

  * **schema.json** : the simplest schema file for external validation
  * **datapackage.json** : example of datapackage file (frim1 dataset)

-The ‘datapackage.json’ file can be generated directly from the ODAM API by specifying '/datapackage' at the end of the request.
+The ‘datapackage.json’ file can be generated directly from the [ODAM API](https://github.com/INRA/ODAM/wiki/webservices) by specifying '/datapackage' at the end of the request.
 By default, the reference to the data files is relative.
 To have a URL as reference for the data files, it is necessary to add at the end of the request '?links=1'

 <center><a href="images/ODAM-datapackage.png"><img src="images/ODAM-datapackage.png" align="center" width="600" ></a></center>

 This repository is a part of the ODAM project.
-See <a href="https://inrae.github.io/odam-docs/">ODAM: Deployment and User's Guide</a> for more details.
+See [ODAM: Deployment and User's Guide](https://inrae.github.io/odam-docs/) for more details.

 ### Frictionless Data Specifications
 * http://specs.frictionlessdata.io/